ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 There is an account-approval page that will let your admin account approve new accounts without them having to click on the email successfully.
 It's at /support-mail.php from your Login URL.

 If you want to do it automatically, there is a table called "email_ping" in database userdb.
-To verify an email, you can also just delete its row from email_ping and it will count as verified.
+To verify an email, you can delete its row from email_ping (perhaps with a cron job?) and it will count as verified.

 ## Adding a Dev User

 The "skott" account is okay, but you'll want others over time &mdash; especially if there are other developers or staff members.
 Here are the steps to adding new users:

 * Have them create a new account through the normal login URL
-* In "mysql -u root" you can set their account_type to "developer"
+* In thin-auth, you can set their account_type to "developer"
 * In the Tree of WOE, add their name to the System:Developers list
 * Log into the telnet port (10098) as an admin and set their telnet-port password: `code "~System/sys/devuserd"->set_developer("name")` and then `code "~System/sys/devuserd"->set_password("name", "pass")`